RIR360/development/journal/2025/may.md

 - Transition is another critical job someone has to do.
 - You're body will hate it, you're mind will as well.
 - But you'll surely regret if you can't transition.
+- To make the transition easier, train your mind.